Advance HE: Gender Equality and Athena SWAN (2005)

 Advance HE manage the Athena Swan Charter framework (established in 2005) which is used to support gender equality within higher education and research.

 In June 2022, Advance HE announced it would change its guidelines that ask universities to commit to "collective understanding that individuals have the right to determine their own gender identity and tackling the specific issues faced by trans and non-binary people".
 Academics at the University of Cambridge had refused to comply; Arif Ahmed, reader in philosophy, said: "A university should absolutely not be ‘fostering collective understanding’ on controversial issues but encouraging open debate."

-Membership
+Fellowships

 Fellowships of the HEA and professional recognition

+The Fellowship of the Higher Education Academy (FHEA) is a professional recognition commonly pursued by academics after completing a Doctoral Degree and gaining experience in higher education teaching and learning.
+Awarded through Advance HE in the UK, FHEA acknowledges an individual's commitment to teaching excellence, student learning, and professional practice in higher education.
+While it is a highly respected and internationally recognized academic teaching credential, it is not generally considered the highest academic qualification; rather, it is a distinguished professional recognition of teaching expertise and educational leadership.

 Advance HE operates a professional recognition scheme for university teachers who have demonstrated that their teaching practices are well-aligned with the UKPSF.
 This is intended both to encourage excellence in teaching and provide academics with a portable qualification transferable between institutions.

 There are four grades.
 Associate Fellow represents the minimum level of competence expected of any university teacher.
-Fellow represents the level normally required in an established academic post.
+Fellow represents the higher level required in an established academic post.
 These grades can be awarded on the basis of an assessed portfolio (containing a candidate's statement and supporting references) or on completion of an accredited course such as a PGCHE or PGCAP.
 Senior Fellow and Principal Fellow represent significant leadership in the promotion of teaching excellence, and are only awarded on the basis of an assessed portfolio.